Trast00/Trast00/README.md

 **💌 Love Volunteer for human's causes**

-🎨 Design mobile and desktop with Adobe XD (and soon figma)
+🎨 Design mobile and desktop

 🧭 Love pushing myself on new challenges/projects, especially if there require [Deep Work](https://www.calnewport.com/books/deep-work/)